 A registered nurse, community volunteer, and political activist, Ms. Khera is passionate about improving the lives of those around her.

-A first-generation Canadian, Ms. Khera immigrated to Canada from Delhi, India, at a very young age.
-She attended York University where she earned her Honours Bachelor of Science in Psychology and her Honours Bachelor of Science in Nursing.
+A first generation Canadian, Ms. Khera immigrated to Canada from Delhi, India, at a very young age.
+She attended York University where she earned an Honours Bachelors of Science in Psychology and an Honours Bachelors of Science in Nursing.

-Drawn to assisting others, Ms. Khera gained diverse experience in the health field through her professional experience with the Centre for Addiction and Mental Health, Peel Family Shelter, and William Osler Health Centre.
-Recently, Kamal worked as a Registered Nurse in the Oncology Unit at St. Joseph’s Health Centre in Toronto, which gave her a deep understanding of the issues that impact people every day.
+Drawn to helping others, Ms. Khera gained diverse experience in the health care field through her professional experience with the Centre for Addictions and Mental Health, Peel Family Shelter, and William Osler Health System.
+Recently, she worked as a registered nurse in the oncology unit at St. Joseph’s Health Centre Toronto, which gave her a deep understanding of the issues that impact individuals every day.

-Ms. Khera is an active member of her community, having served as Chairperson of the South Asian Canadians Heritage Foundation, Mentor and Program Coordinator at Big Brothers Big Sisters of Peel, and Event Coordinator with Sick Kids Foundation.
-She also hosted Youth Vision – a local television talk show which explored issues surrounding young South Asian Canadians.
+Ms. Khera is an active member of her community.
+She previously served as chairperson of South Asian Canadians Heritage Foundation, a mentor and program coordinator with Big Brothers Big Sisters of Peel, and an event coordinator with Sick Kids Foundation.
+She also hosted Youth Vision, a local TV talk show that explored issues surrounding young South Asian Canadians.